• Home

 3. A Bigger Home Isn’t Necessarily a Better Home

 Cut your housing costs by downsizing dramatically.
 We lived very happily in a one bedroom apartment in London, a big change from a 4 bedroom sprawling Queensland home.
-We didn’t miss the extra space at all.
-We have less stuff, less stuff needs less storage furniture, less furniture means more space.
+None of us missed the extra space at all.

 Utility bills are much lighter on the wallet when you’re powering a smaller space.